Beyond Frosting » Recipes » Desserts » Cupcakes » Easy Vanilla Cupcakes

 How to Make Vanilla Cupcakes

-Bake: In my oven, these bake for about 15 minutes.
-I bake both pans on the top rack and I test the middle with a toothpick to make sure they’re baked through all the way.
+• Bake!
+In my oven, these bake for about 15 minutes.
+I bake both pans on the top rack, and I test the middle of the cupcakes with a toothpick to make sure they’re baked through all the way.

 I promise this will become your new go-to frosting recipe.
 It’s the perfect consistency for piping, and the texture is amazing.
 What makes this frosting so good?

-• Butter temperature: My secret is to use cold butter, straight out of the fridge.
-The butter is whipped in the beginning for several minutes, so the mixture softened the butter for you.
+• Butter temperature.
+My secret is to use cold butter, straight out of the fridge.
+The butter is whipped in the beginning for several minutes, so the mixture softens the butter for you.

-If you’ve never made frosting before, be sure you visit this tutorial which walks you through step-by-step.
+If you’ve never made frosting before, be sure you visit this tutorial that walks you through it step-by-step.

 A close up of a frosted vanilla cupcake in a teal polka dot liner

-• Using a cookie scoop or measuring cup to fill the pan: will ensure that there’s an even amount of batter in each cupcake liner.
+• Use a cookie scoop or measuring cup to fill the pan. will ensure that there’s an even amount of batter in each cupcake liner.
 This means the baking times will also be consistent.

-• Use an oven thermometer most ovens take much longer to preheat than you think.
-Using an oven thermmeter to monitor the internal temperature of your oven will help ensure it’s not over or under heated.
+• Use an oven thermometer.
+Most ovens take much longer to preheat than you think.
+Using an oven thermometer to monitor the internal temperature of your oven will help ensure it’s not over- or under-heated.

 Three stacked vanilla cupcakes, the one on top has a bite missing

 Yes, you can.
-You can find variations of this cupcake recipe to make with a Layer Cake, or a sheet cake
+I have adapted this cupcake recipe to make a vanilla layer cake or a sheet cake.

 Personally, I don’t freeze cupcakes if I can help it.
 I don’t think they taste the same when thawed.
-However, if you need to freeze them, I would suggest doing so unfrosted.
-Flash-freeze the cupcakes on a baking sheet for 15 minutes then transfer them to an air-tight, freezer-safe container.
-Thaw to room temperature before frosting.
+However, if you need to freeze your vanilla cupcakes, I suggest freezing them unfrosted.
+See below for storage and freezing tips.

 Three frosted vanilla cupcakes with sprinkles